Who Can Post Bail Bonds When I’m Behind Bars

 - If the defendant skips town, financial penalty is on you

 Basically, those who cosign your bail bonds will be responsible for any payments that you, the defendant, fails to pay.
 So before you get your buddy to cosign your bail bonds, you should make sure they understand the responsibility first.

-Payment Plans With Amistad Bail Bonds
+Payment Plans With Amistad Bail and Immigration Bonds

 Here at Amistad, we do our best to make this process go as smoothly as possible.
 We understand that everyone makes mistakes and that your situation may not look too good right now.
 That is why we offer payment plans to make posting bail less stressful.